1979 National League season: Summary

 The league was reduced from 20 teams to 19 from the previous season.
-White City Rebels closure saw their riders move to Eastbourne Eagles who moved up to the British League.
-Barrow Furness Flyers dropped out and Nottingham Outlaws joined the league.
-Teesside Tigers changed their name to Middlesbrough Tigers.
-Scunthorpe Saints changed their name to Scunthorpe Stags.
+White City Rebels closure saw their riders move to Eastbourne Eagles, who moved up to the British League and Barrow Furness Flyers dropped out.
+Teesside Tigers changed their name to Middlesbrough Tigers and Scunthorpe Saints changed their name to Scunthorpe Stags and left the Quibell Park Stadium for Ashby Ville Stadium.
+Long Eaton Stadium saw the return of speedway under the promotion of Dan McCormick but his decision to call the team the "Nottingham Outlaws" upset the supporters club.

 Tom Owen of Newcastle topped the averages for the third consecutive year and Ian Gledhill, riding for Stoke won the Riders' Championship but both Newcastle and Stoke finished well behind Mildenhall Fen Tigers and Rye House Rockets in the league table.
 In a season that would go down to the last match, Mildenhall won their first title in their history.
 The consistency of four riders, Ray Bales, Mick Hines, Melvyn Taylor and Robert Henry was the crucial factor to their success.

 There was a controversial end to the season when Rye House visited Mildenhall, needing a draw to win the title.
 Needing a 5-1 in the last heat to tie the match, Rocket Karl Fiala's exclusion prompted team-mate Bob Garrad to withdraw from the re-run in protest.
 Mildenhall went on to win at bottom club Scunthorpe Saints in the last match of the season to win the title by one point.